signalwerk/typesetting/sites/blog/src/pages/posts/2019-04-15-typometer/index.md

 ## Typometers for Typesetting
-I found several old typometers.
+Some typometers found in the workshop:

 ![](./img/IMG_6869.jpg)